-Relevant line item in the Balance Sheet Description of item of property Gross carrying value Title deeds held in the name of Whether title deed holder is a promoter, director or relative of promoter / director or employee of promoter /director Property held since which date Reason for not being held in the name of the company Property, plant and equipment Land 2,607 Videocon d2h Limited No 1 October 2017 Right of use of land is vested in the Company pursuant to merger scheme of Videocon d2h Limited with the Company, title deeds of which are in the name of Videocon d2h Limited.
+Relevant line item in the Balance Sheet Description of item of property Gross carrying value Title deeds held in the name of Whether title deed holder is a promoter, director or relative of promoter / director or employee of promoter / director Property held since which date Reason for not being held in the name of the company Property, Land 2,607 Videocon No 1 October Right of use of land is vested in plant and d2h 2017 the Company pursuant to merger equipment Limited scheme of Videocon d2h Limited with the Company, title deeds of which are in the name of Videocon d2h Limited.

-56. a) The Parent Company is in the litigation towards computation and payment of license fees on adjusted gross revenue basis with the Ministry of Information and Broadcasting ("Regulatory Authority").
-This matter continues to be subjudiced before the Hon'ble High Court of Jammu and Kashmir.
-The Parent Company continues to be legally advised that on the merits of its submissions and that the matter was decided by the TDSAT in favour of the Parent Company, it has a strong case.
+54. a) The Parent Company is in the litigation towards computation and payment of DTH License Fees between the Parent Company and Ministry of Information and Broadcasting ("MIB"), a Writ petition of the Parent Company is pending before the Hon'ble High Court of Jammu and Kashmir where inter alia the quantum/ applicability of License Fee and imposition of interest has been challenged by the Parent Company.
+The Hon'ble High Court of Jammu and Kashmir had also allowed the interim prayer of the Parent Company vide order dated 13 October 2015 which continues to be in force as the Writ is pending.
+Similar Writs are also pending before the Hon'ble Supreme Court of India.
+The Parent Company continues to be legally advised that the Company's stand has merits.
 Using the principle of prudence in accounting standards, the Parent Company, in prior years, made a provision of Rs.
-349,992 lacs in its books of account, which in the current period has been increased by Rs.
-25,679 lacs primarily towards interest as a time value of money charge for case under subjudice.
-The same is included in table below:
+3,75,671 lacs in its books of account, which in the current period has been increased by Rs.
+25,834 lacs primarily towards interest as a time value of money charge.
+Notwithstanding the recognition of a provision as per accounting standards, it shall not be deemed an admission of any liability by the Parent Company under the relevant laws and regulations.